techidaily/site-youtube-sure/source/_posts/youtube-video-ideas-to-spark-inspiration-for-youtube-channels.md

  **Unusual skill:** Do you have a party trick that you would love to show everyone, but don’t have a party to go to?
 YouTube is the place for you.
 Juggle, do a magic trick, dance like Christopher Walkens, whatever unusual skill you have, share it on camera, and get the accolades you so deserve.

-## **5\.
-Explore Your Surroundings**

-**Tour:** Your home, your office, your city.
-Bring your camera and take your audience on a tour of a place you know well.
-Show them all the hidden gems, tell them a story about the history, and be spontaneous and discover along the way.

- **Special Event:** In any community, there is always a special event taking place, whether it be a concert, a festival, or a conference.
-Film the environment, interview attendees, and share the experience.

-**Travel:** Go on a trip and bring your camera with you.
-Create drama by documenting all the things that didn’t go as planned… and any memorable trip will have hiccups along the way.
-Discover things along the way and vocalize your thoughts through the trip.

-**Discuss Current Events:** As the environmental climate, there is also a social and political climate.
-Address the current state of events in your city.
-Are there plans to build new infrastructure?
-Is there a social injustice that the public should know about?
-You can discuss international affairs, national politics, or keep it local to start.

 <!-- affiliate ads begin -->
 <span id="1983549">